-1102 AFRICAN-AMERICAN 10-12 STUDIES
+1102 AFRICAN-AMERICAN 10-12 ELECTIVE STUDIES

-This course will examine the accomplishments and struggles of Black Americans from roots in Africa through the Civil Rights Era of the 20th Century with a special focus on the Western Pennsylvania experience.
+This course will examine the accomplishments and struggles of Black Americans from roots in Africa through the Civil Rights Era of the 20th Century.
 Scholars, entertainers, athletes, businessmen and ordinary people have stories to tell.
 Students will engage in activities that are designed to understand present events in their historical context.
-Activities will include biographical investigations, written and oral reports, projects, computer research, role-playing, class discussion, interactions with African American professionals, reading assignments, and homework.
+Activities will include biographical investigations, written and oral reports, projects, computer research, class discussion, reading assignments, and homework.